moonsharp-devs/moonsharp_org/moonluadifferences.md

 * Compatibility only at the source level - no luac, no lua binaries
 * Error messages are at times different (though most of the times they are the same)
 * Hexadecimal floats are not supported
+* Function names are tracked at function declaration, not at function calls like in Lua (noticeable only when debugging)
+* Lua does not document (AFAIK) which functions can yield and which not.
+For example tostring() can yield in MoonSharp but not in Lua.
+See [this pdf](http://www.moonsharp.org/MoonSharpStdLib.pdf) for a documented list of what can yield in MoonSharp.

 #### List of additions